S-Ashcroft/S-Ashcroft.github.io/aboutus.md

 Previously, Brad has investigated the asymmetry of language dominance and its relationship with handedness.
 He has also investigated how language dominance is represented structurally in the brain using MRI diffusion imaging techniques to examine and visualise the white matter pathways.
 Brad is currently working on a PhD in social & cognitive psychology and specifically is interested in the mechanisms of social intentionality.

 Brad has taught at higher education level since 2015 and in his spare time volunteers as a flying instructor at a gliding school.
-For more information and lists of published material, visit [bradleykennedy.co.uk](https://www.bradleykennedy.co.uk)
+For more information and lists of published material, visit my website [bradleykennedy.co.uk](https://www.bradleykennedy.co.uk)

 ***